 → switch port 2 to OFF gradually with in 120 milliseconds.
 This option is only available with VFC series switch.
 It is different from above delay where the switching happens almost immediately after 120 secs of wait but in this case switching takes 120 milliseconds to come to completely OFF state to simulate real world fiber cuts.
 Default is 10 milliseconds.

 Switch Status

-Following command shows the status of a port or a group.
+Following command shows the status of a port whether it is on/off or status of ports in a pre-defined group.